Looking for super affordable DIY rehearsal dinner decorations? This is such an easy centerpiece you can put together in minutes.

 You can find them so many different places including Amazon.

-I found this affordable option here.
+I found these affordable vintage sugar molds here.

 3. Collect glasses for vases for sugar molds